-City fire code limits the overnight occupancy in residence hall rooms and bedrooms in apartments/house to a maximum of three (3) persons.
+City fire code limits the overnight occupancy in residence hall rooms and bedrooms in apartments and theme houses to a maximum of three (3) persons.

-- The student must be in good conduct standing with the Dean of Students Office and in good residential standing with the Center for Campus Life.
+- Applicant must be in good conduct standing with the Dean of Students Office and in good residential standing with the Center for Campus Life.

-- The student must pay the full semester amount of housing up front, prior to move in.
+- Applicant must pay for housing for a the full semester (minimum) prior to move in.

-- Any student found in violation of University policy or Campus Life community standards may be subject to removal from University housing.
+- OPT participants found in violation of the Code of Student Conduct and/or Campus Life Community Standards may be subject to removal from campus housing.

-- OPT housing is granted on a semester basis as space is available.
+- Housing is granted on a semester basis as space is available.
 No student may apply for OPT housing for more than one calendar year.

-- All students on OPT must maintain communication of housing plans with the Center for Campus Life and the International Programs Office.
+- It is the responsibility of the OPT participant to initiate communication of their housing plans (arrival and departure) with the Center for Campus Life and the International Programs Office.

-Painting of rooms is not permitted in residence halls, apartments and themes houses.
+Painting of rooms is not permitted in residence halls, apartments and theme houses.

-The University is not liable for the loss or damage to personal property and encourages students to seek rental insurance for items brought to on campus housing.
-Any items left in university owned housing after a student has checked out, or after a housing contract has been terminated will become the property of Augustana University.
-Students will be responsible for any costs incurred to remove abandoned property.
-When able, all students are encouraged to donate or recycle reusable items.
-A list of non-profits in need of donations can be obtained through the Center for Campus Life.
+The University is not liable for the loss of or damage to personal property and encourages students to seek rental insurance for personally owned items.
+Personal property left in campus housing will be considered abandoned property.
+The university will remove and donate these items as appropriate to the needs of local charities.
+Students may be held be responsible for costs to remove and/or store abandoned property.
+Whenever possible, students are encouraged to donate or recycle reusable items.
+A list of local non-profit agencies in need of donations can be obtained from the Center for Campus Life.